core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 More generally, as soon as the client successfully verifies an incoming message protected with CTX\_NEW, the client deletes CTX\_OLD.

 Note that the client achieves key confirmation only when receiving a message from the server as protected with CTX\_NEW.
 If the client sends a non KUDOS request to the server protected with CTX\_NEW before then, and the client receives a 4.01 (Unauthorized) error response as reply, the client SHOULD delete CTX\_NEW and start a new KUDOS execution acting again as CoAP client, i.e., as initiator in the forward message flow (see {{ssec-derive-ctx-client-init}}).

+It might be the case that the server is only a CoAP server (i.e., it does not implement a CoAP client) and, at the same time, it becomes unable to safely decrypt further incoming messages from the client.
+For example, this occurs when the server reaches key usage limits for its Recipient Key in the OSCORE Security Context shared with the client (see {{I-D.ietf-core-oscore-key-limits}}).
+When this happens, the server cannot decrypt Request #1.
+Consequently, the server replies to the client with an unprotected 4.01 (Unauthorized) response, and is therefore practically unable to execute KUDOS with the client in the reverse message flow.
+In such a case, the only chance for the server to perform a key update with the client by means of KUDOS relies on the client starting a KUDOS execution using the forward message flow (see {{ssec-derive-ctx-client-init}}).

 #### Avoiding In-Transit Requests During a Key Update